saadelasfur/shrp_device_samsung_m52xq/README.md

-# TWRP Device Tree for Samsung Galaxy M52 5G
+# SHRP Device Tree for Samsung Galaxy M52 5G

 The Galaxy M52 5G (codenamed _"m52xq"_) is an upper-mid-range smartphone from Samsung.